Informing the public about the Federal Reserve

 The financial crisis that began in 2007 was the most intense period of global financial strains since the Great Depression, and it led to a deep and prolonged global economic downturn.
 The Federal Reserve took extraordinary actions in response to the financial crisis to help stabilize the U.S. economy and financial system.
 These actions included reducing the level of short-term interest rates to near zero.
 In addition, to reduce longer-term interest rates and thus provide further support for the U.S. economy, the Federal Reserve has purchased large quantities of longer-term Treasury securities and longer-term securities issued or guaranteed by government-sponsored agencies such as Fannie Mae or Freddie Mac.
 Low interest rates help households and businesses finance new spending and help support the prices of many other assets, such as stocks and houses.

 By law, the Federal Reserve conducts monetary policy to achieve maximum employment, stable prices, and moderate long-term interest rates.
 The economy is recovering, but progress toward maximum employment has been slow and the unemployment rate remains elevated.
-At the same time, inflation has been running below the FOMC's longer-run objective of 2 percent.
+At the same time, inflation has been running below the FOMC's longer-run objective of 2 percent, but longer-term inflation expectations have remained stable.